IBM/data-prep-kit/kfp/doc/setup.md

 ```shell
  make setup
 ```
-from this main package directory or from the `kind` directory.
+from this main package directory or from the `scripts/k8s-setup` directory.
 If you do not want to upload the testing data into the locally deployed Minio, and reduce memory footprint, please set:
 ```bash
 export POPULATE_TEST_DATA=0